 No, not at all.
 We know there is empathy, the emotional intelligence that turns somebody sensitive to the emotionality of a different person.
 But there is also telepathy, namely the “art of distant perception” as the word suggests.
 And this sounds really mesmerizing!

-For some scientists, the attempt to reach the ability of telepathy is purely pseudoscience.
+For some scientists, the attempt to reach the ability of telepathy is pure pseudoscience.
 Yet, interestingly enough, mainstream science still researches the phenomenon, as you can also see in the video below:

 Indeed, telepathy has captivated the interest of scientists and artists.
 Personalities such as Sigmund Freud, Thomas Huxley or Oscar Wilde experimented with it.
 The interesting historical work of Roger Luckhurst called The Invention of Telepathy: 1870-1901 shows the early fascination for telepathy.
 And the enthusiasm about it is ongoing.